"Where Christian values are integral and learning is fun"

-Wolves Class Letter – Autumn Term 2021
+Wolves Class Letter – Summer Term 2023

 I hope that this overview answers any questions that you might have.
 However, if there are any aspects relating to teaching and learning in Year 5 that you would like to discuss further or if there are issues that crop up which you would like to talk about, please do get in touch.
 Emails can be directed to the school office and the office staff will forward them on to me.

 Wolves Gallery 2022/23